UK Holocaust Memorial: "Calling in" of planning decision

-Following a request by UKHMF co-chairs Lord Pickles and Ed Balls, the Communities Secretary Robert Jenrick and Esther McVay, the then Minister for State for Housing, "called in" the application on 6 November 2019.
+Following a request by UKHMF co-chairs Lord Pickles and Ed Balls, the Communities Secretary Robert Jenrick and Esther McVey, the then Minister for State for Housing, "called in" the application on 6 November 2019.
 A spokesman said, "A public inquiry will be held and overseen by an independent planning inspector.
-The Minister will make the final decision on the application taking into account the inspector’s recommendation."
+The Minister will make the final decision on the application taking into account the inspector's recommendation."

-A spokesman for Westminster City Council subsequently said: "We’ve been clear to date that we would consider the scheme on its merits and in line with our planning policy."
+A spokesman for Westminster City Council subsequently said: "We've been clear to date that we would consider the scheme on its merits and in line with our planning policy."
 In February 2020, Westminster City Council's planning committee voted unanimously to reject the planning application, saying it contravened planning rules on size, design and location.

 Public inquiry (2020)

 The inspector David Morgan chaired the inquiry from 6 October to 13 November 2020.
 Due to ongoing COVID-19 restrictions, the inquiry was held as a virtual event; main parties and participants were invited to join via Microsoft Teams or telephone, with documents available online.
 The inspector's report was submitted to the Secretary of State in early 2021.

-On 29 July 2021, it was announced that the Ministry of Housing, Communities and Local Government (MHCLG) had ruled in favour of the Memorial going ahead.
+On 29 July 2021, it was announced that the Ministry of Housing, Communities and Local Government had ruled in favour of the memorial going ahead.
 Communities Secretary Robert Jenrick told the BBC News Channel the memorial and learning centre would "educate and inform future generations about the horrors of the Holocaust" and that he hoped millions of people would visit it every year.
-The Save Victoria Tower Gardens campaign group said it intended to appeal against the MHCLG decision.
+The Save Victoria Tower Gardens campaign group said it intended to appeal against the ministry's decision.

 Planning Statutory Review

-The London Historic Parks And Gardens Trust applied for a Planning Statutory Review (the right to appeal the decision to build the centre in Victoria Tower Gardens).
-In November 2021, Mrs Justice Lieven of the High Court Queen’s Bench Division Planning Court granted them permission.
-The appeal was granted on two grounds, firstly on a technicality regarding procedure and secondly, because "Although the Inspector did consider the IWM as an alternative location, the way that he has done so effectively places the burden on the objector to produce a 'detailed scheme', which would in practice be almost impossible to discharge."
+The London Historic Parks and Gardens Trust applied for a Planning Statutory Review (the right to appeal the decision to build the centre in Victoria Tower Gardens).
+In November 2021, Mrs Justice Lieven of the High Court Queen's Bench Division Planning Court granted them permission.
+The appeal was granted on two grounds, firstly on a technicality regarding procedure and secondly, because "Although the Inspector did consider the [Imperial War Museum] as an alternative location, the way that he has done so effectively places the burden on the objector to produce a 'detailed scheme', which would in practice be almost impossible to discharge."